chanmix51/Pomm/README.rst

 * Database introspection and model generation
 * Lazy hydration and on the fly type conversion
-* SQL queries, finders and pagers
+* SQL queries, virtual fields, finders and pagers
 * Collection, filters and query filters
 * A Where clause builder
 * Security and debuging tools